Designer Pierre Cardin skips US fashion show after accident

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

 The show will feature more than 80 looks from Cardin’s career.
-It is being held at The Breakers, Newport’s most famous mansion.
+It is being held at The Breakers, the 70-room Gilded Age mansion built by the Vanderbilts.

-The exhibit, “Pierre Cardin: 70 Years of Innovation,” features 42 pieces from Cardin’s private archives that document his career from the 1950s through 2016.
+The exhibit, “Pierre Cardin: 70 Years of Innovation,” features 42 pieces from Cardin’s private archives that document his career from the 1950s through 2016, and is being shown at another Newport mansion, Rosecliff.

 Cardin will turn 95 on July 2.